Email Testing in CI/CD Pipelines: A Developer's Guide

 Test email responsiveness on different devices and screen sizes.
 Mobile devices account for a significant portion of email opens.
 Use media queries to ensure your emails adapt to different screen sizes and resolutions.

 Even if your email looks perfect, it might not reach its intended recipients.
-Check your email authentication settings (SPF, DKIM, DMARC).
+Check your email authentication settings (spf, dkim, dmarc).
 Properly configured authentication helps prove your emails are legitimate and reduces the chance of being marked as spam.

 Monitor your email reputation and blacklist status.
 A poor reputation can lead to deliverability problems.
-Use tools to check if your IP address or domain is blacklisted and take steps to improve your reputation if necessary.
+Use tools to check if your ip address or domain is blacklisted and take steps to improve your reputation if necessary.

-Implement email warm-up strategies for new IP addresses.
+Implement email warm-up strategies for new ip addresses.
 Gradually increase your sending volume to establish a positive sending reputation.
 This helps avoid being flagged as a spammer.

 If your emails still aren't reaching inboxes, consider working with email providers to resolve deliverability problems.
 They can provide insights into why your emails are being blocked and help you improve your deliverability rates.